skaldlabs/skald/README.md

 </summary>
 <br>

-You can deploy Skald without **any** third-party dependencies (including OpenAI), but that will require hosting your own LLM inference server and using a local embeddings service (we've provided one for you in the `local-embedding` docker compose profile).
+You can deploy Skald without **any** third-party dependencies (including OpenAI), but that will require hosting your own LLM inference server and using a local embeddings service (we've provided one for you in the `local` docker compose profile).
 This is advanced usage and is classed as experimental, check out our [docs](https://docs.useskald.com) for more details.

 </details>